Pairings | Barbera

 • Canned tuna: Dry Italian white (e.g. Verdicchio) or Provençal rosé

-Of course, it all depends on the dish.
+Of course, it all depends on the specific dish.
 Read on for my favourite wine pairings for tuna you might like to try.

 Popular ways of serving tuna and the wines to go with them